-(c) Commitment
+(c) Commitments

-Effective June 25, 2020, the Group entered into a letter of credit arrangement with a facility up to the amount of US\$40 million, whereby an irrevocable standby letter of credit was issued on behalf of Sagicor Reinsurance Bermuda Ltd (SRBL) in favour of Sagicor Life Insurance Company (SLIC), USA, in support of a coinsurance agreement between the two parties (note 4(d)).
+i.
+Effective June 25, 2020, the Group entered into a letter of credit arrangement with a facility up to the amount of US\$40 million, whereby an irrevocable standby letter of credit was issued on behalf of Sagicor Reinsurance Bermuda Ltd (SRBL) in favour of Sagicor Life Insurance Company (SLIC), USA, in support of a coinsurance agreement between the two parties.
 The letter of credit facility is guaranteed by Sagicor Financial Corporation Limited and SRBL.
-It was originally due to expire on June 26, 2021 and is deemed to be automatically extended for one-year periods, subject to notice of the intention to terminate the facility being given sixty days prior to an expiration date.
-The facility has been automatically extended and remains in place at year end.
+The letter of credit expires annually on June 26 and is deemed to be automatically extended for one-year periods, subject to notice of the intention to terminate the facility being given sixty days prior to an expiration date.
+The facility was automatically extended on June 26, 2022.